subsquid-labs/squid-frontier-evm-template/README.md

 * Database migrations must reside in `db/migrations` and must be plain js files.
 * `sqd(1)` and `squid-*(1)` executables consult `.env` file for environment variables.

-## Graphql server extensions

-It is possible to extend `squid-graphql-server(1)` with custom [type-graphql](https://typegraphql.com) resolvers and to add request validation.
-More details will be added later.

-## Disclaimer

-This is alpha-quality software.
-Expect some bugs and incompatible changes in coming weeks.